klmr/rprofile/README.md

 try(rprofile::load())
 ```

 In most cases, that’s it.
-See the documentation for available parameters to customize the configuration.
+See the documentation for available parameters to customize the configuration, or have a look at this project’s own `.Rprofile` file.

 At the moment, <span class="pkg">rprofile</span> performs the following actions, in order, unless disabled via arguments: